Zinnia

 Zinnia is a genus of plants of the tribe Heliantheae within the family Asteraceae.
-They are native to scrub and dry grassland in an area stretching from the Southwestern United States to South America, with a centre of diversity in Mexico.
 Members of the genus are notable for their solitary long-stemmed 12 petal flowers that come in a variety of bright colors.
-The genus name honors German master botanist Johann Gottfried Zinn (1727–59).
+The name honors 18th-century German scientist Johann Gottfried Zinn.

+The genus is native to scrub and dry grassland in an area stretching from the Southwestern United States to South America, with a centre of diversity in Mexico.

 Description

 Zinnias are annuals, shrubs, and sub-shrubs native primarily to North America, with a few species in South America.
 Most species have upright stems but some have a lax habit with spreading stems that mound over the surface of the ground.
 They typically range in height from 10 to 100 cm tall (4" to 40").
 The leaves are opposite and usually stalkless (sessile), with a shape ranging from linear to ovate, and a color ranging from pale to medium green.
 Zinnia's composite flowers consist of ray florets that surround disk florets, which may be a different color than the ray florets and mature from the periphery inward.
 The flowers have a range of appearances, from a single row of petals to a dome shape.
 Zinnias may be white, chartreuse, yellow, orange, red, purple, or lilac.

+Each disc floret has five petals that enclose five stamens bearing anthers.
+When the petals open, the style elongates and pushes the pollen, produced by the anthers, upward where it becomes accessible to pollinator insects such as hoverflies that eat it.
+Nectar is secreted at the base of the floret, attracting long‑tongued bees and butterflies.
+As the style continues to grow, it divides into two branches, with the stigmatic surfaces at the tips maturing to receive pollen.

+Etymology

+The genus name honors the German scientist Johann Gottfried Zinn (1727–1759), who collected Z. elegans seeds in Mexico.

 Cultivation

-Zinnias are easy to grow with potential heavy blooms that gush in color.
-Their petals can take different forms as single row with a visible center (Single-flowered zinnia), numerous rows with a center that is not visible (Double-flowered) and petals that are somewhere in-between with numerous rows but visible centers (Semi double-flowered zinnia).
+Zinnias are easy to grow with potential heavy, brightly colored blooms.
+Their petals can take different forms as single row with a visible center (single-flowered zinnia), numerous rows with a center that is not visible (double-flowered) and petals that are somewhere in-between with numerous rows but visible centers (semi-double-flowered zinnia).
 Their flowers can also take several shapes.

-Zinnias are an annual plant that preferably grows in situ from seed, as they dislike being transplanted.
+Zinnias are an annual plant usually grown in situ from seed, as they dislike being transplanted.
 Much like daisies, zinnias prefer to have full sunlight and adequate water.
 In the preferred conditions they will grow quickly but are sensitive to frost and therefore will die after the first frost of autumn.
 Zinnias benefit from deadheading to encourage further blooming.